-Name Date Lab Day/Time why not? ile exchange assignment and co mpletely follow the instructions?
-If no, 2) On a scale of 1-10, (1 being po or and 10 being excellent), rate your group on the following: Quality of work Timeline ess of work Communication Adequad cy of effort put into task Initiative Overall Group rating 3) What specific problems were e encountered by the group?
-4) What are some proposed solut ions to address those problems s encountered by the group?
+Name Date Lab Day/Time 1) Did your group complete the why not? file exchange assignment and cor mpletely follow the instructions?
+If no, 2) On a scale of 1-10, (1 being p oor and 10 being excellent), rate your group on the following: Quality of work Timeline ess of work Communication Adequad cy of effort put into task Initiative Overall 0 Group rating 3) What specific problems were encountered by the group?
+4) What are some proposed sol utions to address those problems encountered by the group?

-5) In what areas did the team perform well?

-6) When is your group weekly standing meeting time scheduled?

-7) Overall, how would you rate the performance of your team?
+5) In what areas did the team perform n well?
+6) When is your group weekly standing ng meeting time s scheduled?
+7) Overall, how would you rate the p erformance of yo ur team?
 Why?

-8) Evaluate all of your team members below including yourself.
-You have a total of 100 points to allocate to your group.
-Assign each of your team members a score between 0 and 100 which reflects their overall team participation and effort.
-You may also include any additional comments you feel appropriate.
-Make sure all of the individual scores add up to 100 points.

-Team Member Name Score
+8) Evaluate all of your team members allocate to your group.
+Assign each of their overall team participation and eappropriate.
+Make sure all of the independent of the sure all of the independent of the i f your team mem effort.
+You may al bers a score betv so include any ad veen 0 and 100 which reflects ditional comments you feel Team Member Name Score